Rubber band cars!

 Year Two worked really hard to design and build rubber band cars, which were based on inventions from the inventors they had been learning about throughout the Autumn Term.
 The video below shows the process.

 Year Four took all of the advice given from Mike from ‘Portals to the Past’ to create their own History workshop, based on the Vikings and Anglo-Saxons.
-Year Three then took part in the workshop!
+The children then ran their own workshop for parents, governors, members from the local community and other children at St Cuthbert’s school.

 Magna Carta Jurors' Chairs